onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

 ![Execution Data Blob Tree](blob-tree.jpeg)

 At the end of this process, we are left with four root CIDs (one for each field in the Execution Data).
-These will be included in an [Execution Result](https://github.com/onflow/flow-go/blob/master/model/flow/execution_result.go) from which an [Execution Receipt](https://github.com/onflow/flow-go/blob/master/model/flow/execution_receipt.go) is generated and later broadcast to the network.
+These will be included in an [Execution Result](https://github.com/onflow/flow-go/blob/master/model/flow/execution_result.go) from which an [Execution Receipt](https://github.com/onflow/flow-go/blob/master/model/flow/execution_receipt.go) is generated and later broadcast to the network<sup>[3](#footnotes)</sup>.

 ### State Propagation